-The discussion explored how the groundbreaking partnership came to fruition, why Abu Dhabi was chosen as its melting pot, who should apply for the builder, and what successful applicants can expect from the program including funding and equity expectations, among other topics.
+The discussion explored how the groundbreaking partnership came to fruition, why Abu Dhabi was chosen as its melting pot, who should apply for the builder, and what successful applicants can expect from the program including funding expectations, among other topics.

 Key takeaways and questions answered:

 What does Venture Building mean and is it different to starting a business?